ryanrodemoyer/ryanrodemoyer.github.io/about.md

 ### More Information

-By day, I am a gainfully employed full stack software developer specializing in leadership, human-to-human interactions, source control methodologies (primarily using distribution source control systems) and focusing on C#, Microsoft SQL Server, Angular and Typescript.
+By day, I am a gainfully employed full stack software developer specializing in leadership, human-to-human interactions, source control methodologies (primarily using distributed source control systems) and focusing on C#, Microsoft SQL Server, Angular and Typescript.

 Recent explorations outside of my comfort zone include learning Python, building a personal brand, screencasting and formalizing a framework for onboarding developers new to Git.